knowit/kubernetes-workshop/docs/_docs/workshop/service.md

 Find out the NodePort port of your new frontend service.

-Then, get the IP of any of the nodes in our cluster, and then open that IP with the NodePort port in a browser.
+Then, get the IP of any of the nodes in our cluster, and then open that IP with the frontend service's NodePort port in a browser.
 This is where the frontend service can be accessed publicly on the Internet.

 <details>
  <summary>Solution</summary>